I slipped in to poke Cowboy awake so he wouldn’t miss saying goodbye.

-I said I hoped they'd leave early today—I did not mean at the crack of dawn.
+I said I hoped they’d leave early today, I did not mean at the crack of dawn.

 I was thinking more like 1 p.m., maybe 2.

-They’d been going back around 3 or 4, which is rough on the cats,
+They’ve been going back around 3 or 4, which is rough on the cats, who have to be locked up from Friday to Sunday.

-so it’ll be months before we see the littles again.
+Raven’s new job, new shift, starts next week, so it’ll be months before we see the littles again.

 That made their leaving so early a little heartbreaking, honestly.